Crex Meadows

-Crex Meadows is a wildlife area that consists of marshes, wetlands, brush prairies, and forests.
-Crex Meadows is located in near the village of Grantsburg, Wisconsin, in Burnett County, Wisconsin.
+The Crex Meadows Wildlife Area consists of marshes, wetlands, brush prairies, and forests.
+Crex Meadows is located near the village of Grantsburg, Wisconsin, in Burnett County.
 Its 30000 acre are home to 270 species of birds and 600 species of plants.

-Geological History
+Geology

 Crex Meadows is included in the Northwest Wisconsin pine barrens.
 These “barrens” are a large, sandy plain that was left as the glacier withdrew from the area around 13,000 years ago.
 Crex is located in the southern area of the barrens and contains huge marshes.
 The Crex Meadows were the result of the glacier that created the early Glacial Lake Grantsburg.

-Inhabited History
+History

-The Horicon Marsh area has been inhabited by people, including the Fox, Dakota, and Chippewa Indians who used the region mainly for hunting and gathering.
-During the 17th century, many Indians battles are thought to have occurred in the area.
-The Chippewa Indians were the rulers of the land when Europeans first arrived in the area during the 18th century.
+The area has been inhabited by many peoples, including the Meskwaki, Dakota, and Ojibwe peoples who used the region mainly for hunting and gathering.
+During the 17th century, many battles are thought to have occurred in the area.
+The Ojibwe ruled the area when Europeans first arrived in the area during the 18th century.

-Starting in the 19th century, the Euro-Americans tried farming the sandy soil, but gave up defeated The lack of wildfires in the area nearly eliminated the brush prairie.
-A large drainage project in the 1890s resulted in less nesting and migrating to the area by wetland birds and animals.
+Starting in the 19th century, the Euro-Americans tried farming the sandy soil, but gave up.
+The lack of wildfires in the area nearly eliminated the brush prairie.
+A large drainage project in the 1890s resulted in less use of the area by wetland birds and other animals.

-In 1912, the Crex Carpet Company bought 23000 acre of today’s Crex Meadows.
+In 1912, the Crex Carpet Company of St. Paul, Minnesota bought 23000 acre of today’s Crex Meadows.
 The company produced grass rugs and created carpet camps in the area.
-The grass rug business was successful until linoleum floor covering was invented and became popular in homes.
-Thus, in 1933 the Crex Carpet Company went bankrupt, yet the name of “Crex” lives on.
+The grass rug business was successful until linoleum floor covering became popular in homes.
+In 1933 the Crex Carpet Company went bankrupt.